This article was updated on Oct. 3, 2018.

 Technology and rapid globalization have had a dramatic impact on the workplace.
-Effective practices for hiring the best talent worldwide have changed, and modern Chief Human Resource Officers (CHROs) must shift their talent acquisition strategies accordingly.
-Sixty-seven percent of modern workers feel positively about a future where "companies will search globally for the best talent," according to ADP's report, The Evolution of Work: The Changing Nature of the Global Workplace.
+Effective practices for hiring the best talent worldwide have changed, and modern HR leaders must shift their talent acquisition strategies accordingly.
+Sixty-seven percent of modern workers feel positively about a future where "companies will search globally for the best talent," according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace.
 Forty-nine percent of employees feel that a future in which people will "work from anywhere in the world" is now.

 With the advantage of mobility and collaboration tools, HR leadership may not have to factor in proximity when searching for the best fit for open positions, allowing the freedom to focus on other important factors, such as skill sets and potential cultural fit in global teams.
 Let's review best practices for hiring top talent in today's global economy.